Kahvi-0/Tools-and-Concepts/Toolbox/Web/Website enumeration/readme.md

 - Directory brute forcing
     - You can set the strength of the brute force list
+    - Uses custom list of file extensions
+    - Follows redirects

-- sorting the results by response code
+- Sorting the results by response code

 - Screenshoting every page